-Grades will be based on quizzes $(1) = 7 \wedge h$ .
+Grades will be based on weekly activities such as quizzes (ルテスト).
 Quizzes will be conducted weekly, are open-book and to be answered individually, not in groups.

 All students must participate in a group project and hand in regular reports.

 Students will evaluate each other's reports through quizzes.
 The topic of the project is of students' choice.
 There are no makeup tests or extra activities for those with low grades.
 Your final grade will be based on the weekly activities only.